FrancisIGP/FrancisIGP/README.md

 ![](https://komarev.com/ghpvc/?username=FrancisIGP&color=blue) [![Github](https://img.shields.io/github/followers/FrancisIGP?label=Follow&style=social)](https://github.com/FrancisIGP)

 My name is [Francis](https://github.com/FrancisIGP).
 My long-term objective is to hone my capacity to tackle real-world problems and broaden my cognitive span in order to steer my career in this path.
-I'm primarily interested in the following areas of IT: **network engineering, computer science, security engineering, computer anatomy, and Linux environments**.
+I'm primarily interested in the following areas of IT: **network engineering, computer science, computer security, computer anatomy, and Linux environments**.
 Until today, I've continued to pursue new and interesting topics in order to further consolidate my knowledge.

 What inspires me to continue learning **Information Technology** is the desire to contribute to solving real-world challenges that have arisen as a result of technology's continuous growth over the years.
 With an in-depth grasp of technology, I will be able to support and inspire future colleagues, as well as develop a successful career.